MauKMu/homework-5-shape-grammar-city-MauKMu/README.md

 * Move camera to desired position.
 * Toggle `useDebugColor` if you want a more colorful experience.
-* Click on `Iterate` five times (after the second one, iterations may be a bit slow).
+* Click on `Iterate` six times (after the second one, iterations may be a bit slow).
 * Enjoy.
 * You can modify the `perlinSeed`, click on `Regenerate City`, then iterate five times again if you want to see the city built on a different population density distribution.